 Sharing the parenting role effectively is not always easy.
 The amount of time kids spend online is only one of many issues that come up between separated and divorced parents.
 Developing a healthy and respectful approach to the resolution of all issues will help resolve this one as well.

 Do you have questions on how best to resolves disputes in situations involving separation and divorce?
-Contact us for a free consultation.
+Contact us for a consultation.